-To set goals and make plans in English, you need these two structures:
+To set goals and make plans in English, you need these three structures:

 - I am going to do exercises every day

 - I am going to buy a new house

 - I am going to buy a new car